AustinPaley/ReactCom/README.md

 **Why I built This**

-I built this as a way to practice web sockets, react router, and react.js.
+I built this as a way to practice react router, and react.js.

 **Build status**

 Constantly updating, but each pushed version is stable!

 **Built with**

-Javascript

 React